rsksmart/RSKIPs/IPs/RSKIP305.md

 ### Create a new Federation type

-In order to replace the current federation representation, a new federation type is going to be created by incrementing in one the value of the version type and save a new slot in the federation storage.
+In order to replace the current federation representation, a new federation type is going to be created incrementing by one the value of the version type and save a new slot in the federation storage.
 For more information refer to [this detailed description](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP123.md#storage-upgrade) on how a federation upgrade should be managed.

 Although the schema and content of this slot is not to be changed more than the version number, it will serve to indicate how the federation multisig redeem script should be regenerated.